mirukucafe/nyankey/CONTRIBUTING.md

 ### e2e tests
 TODO

-## Continuous integration
+## Continuous integration (CI)

-Misskey uses GitHub Actions for executing automated tests.
+Foundkey uses Woodpecker for executing automated tests and lints.
-Configuration files are located in [`/.github/workflows`](/.github/workflows).
+CI runs can be found at [ci.akkoma.dev](https://ci.akkoma.dev/FoundKeyGang/FoundKey) Configuration files are located in `/.woodpecker/`.

 ## Vue
 Misskey uses Vue(v3) as its front-end framework.
+- Use TypeScript functionality.
-- Use TypeScript.
+	- Use the type only variant of `defineProps` and `defineEmits`.
 - When creating a new component, please use the Composition API (with [setup sugar](https://v3.vuejs.org/api/sfc-script-setup.html) and [ref sugar](https://github.com/vuejs/rfcs/discussions/369)) instead of the Options API.
 	- Some of the existing components are implemented in the Options API, but it is an old implementation.
-Refactors that migrate those components to the Composition API are also welcome.
+Refactors that migrate those components to the Composition API are welcome.
 	  You might be able to use this shell command to find components that have not yet been refactored: `find packages/client/src -name '*.vue' | xargs grep '<script' | grep -v 'setup'`

 ## Notes